 This site has hundreds of examples of opal prices around the world and if you need to ask any questions about price structures in your own country, please take advantage of the help button at the bottom right-hand side of each page.
 Leave your email there and Peter will be pleased to answer any questions without the obligation to buy anything.
 This site is designed to help and educate folks about opals around the world whether you deal with us or not.

-Please note that if you do decide to make a purchase, each item comes with an international guarantee and shipping is free to wherever you live on earth.
+Please note that if you do decide to make a purchase, each item comes with an international guarantee and we ship to wherever you live on earth.

 Note: Attractive Gift packaging and standard DHL freight – FREE on all orders

 International Guarantee – Check our Testimonials